megaxayda/taiphamcv/taipham.md

 # TAI PHAM

-**Full Stack Developer** specializing in Javascript/Typescript with more than **4 years experience**.
-Experienced with all stages of the development cycle from **frontend** to **backend**.
-Operated in numerous frameworks, libraries and databases.
-Certificated in **AWS Cloud Practitioner**.
-Coordinated a team of fresher and junior developers.
-Always ready for a new challenge.
+**Full Stack Developer** specializing in Javascript/Typescript with more than **4 years of experience**.
+I have solid experience with all stages of the development cycle from **frontend** to **backend**, as well as operating in numerous frameworks, libraries, and databases.
+I also possess a certificate in **AWS Cloud Practitioner**.
+Speaking about management, I have also coordinated a team of fresher and junior developers.

 ## Technical Skills :computer: